The Best Waterproof Wallets [Buyers Guide 2021]

 Something to keep in mind that waterproof water tends to be larger than the average wallet so keep this in mind if you’re looking to slim down or keep your daily carry to a minimum.
 That being said waterproof wallets are not meant to replace your standard wallet but act as an alternative for those occasions where you might need it.

 When I went traveling in America I ended up doing some whitewater rafting.
-Although I was prepared with the correct footwear and a wetsuit I somehow failed to realize that my EDC (every day carry) including my wallet and phone wouldn’t last if I was to get submerged.
+Although I was prepared with the correct footwear and a wetsuit, I somehow failed to realize that my EDC (everyday carry) including my wallet and phone wouldn’t last if I was to get submerged.
 This mistake really caused me to research waterproof wallets myself and after reviewing over 25 different waters this list was formed.

-Different types of waterproof wallets
+Different types of Waterproof Wallets

-Waterproof wallets come in a variety of different forms from hard-cased (the ultimate protection to water) to more minimalist plastic material solely used to keep items prone to water damage protected.
+Waterproof wallets come in a variety of different forms from hard-cased (the ultimate protection from water) to more minimalist plastic material solely used to keep items prone to water damage protected.
 The wallet you choose should reflect the type of activities you plan to use.
 For example, if you’re planning on scuba diving then you’d probably want full protection.
 Yet if you’re just splashing around on the beach then a cheaper more water-resistant wallet should suffice.

 Bellroy ‘all conditions’ Phone Wallet